‘Vanderpump Rules’ Fans Wonder How Stassi Schroeder Will Pay For New House & Wedding After Bombshell Firing

 Vanderpump Rules fans are reacting to the bombshell firing of four main cast members due to their past racially insensitive actions and wondering how one of them will continue to afford her expensive lifestyle.

-After Bravo and Evolution Media confirmed that Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni will not be returning to Vanderpump Rules in the aftermath of resurfaced past racially insensitive comments, fans freaked out on social media.
+After Bravo and Evolution Media confirmed that Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni will not be returning to Vanderpump Rules after racially insensitive comments and actions from their past had surfaced, fans freaked out on social media.

-Many fans wondered how Stassi, an original cast member on the Bravo reality show, will move forward with her upcoming Rome wedding to Beau Clark.
-Others noted that the Straight Up With Stassi host recently purchased a Hollywood Hills home that cost 1.7 million dollars, and that she was the one who paid the down payment because her fiance couldn’t afford to.
+Many viewers wondered how Stassi, an original cast member on the Bravo reality show, will move forward with her upcoming Rome wedding to Beau Clark.
+Others noted that the Straight Up with Stassi host recently purchased a Hollywood Hills home that cost $1.7 million, and that she was the one who paid the down payment because her fiance couldn’t afford to.

-On Twitter, Vanderpump Rules fans had mixed reactions to Bravo’s house cleaning.
-Some fans were sympathetic toward Stassi while others called her firing “karma.”
+On Twitter, Vanderpump Rules fans had mixed reactions to the network’s house cleaning.
+Some were sympathetic toward Stassi while others called her firing “karma.”

 “I’m wondering how Stassi’s going to pay for her new house and wedding now,” one viewer tweeted.
 “You know she wasn’t expecting this.”